- Section Name:

 - (803) 327-4978

-Kent, KQ4KK, an avid D-STAR user, has organized a half day “D-STAR University” that will take place on the afternoon of 17 January 2015 at USC-Aiken.
+One of the things that Kent has been involved in is D-STAR operation.
+To help spread the word about D-STAR, he has organized a half day “D-STAR University” that will take place on the afternoon of 17 January 2015 at USC-Aiken.
 Additional details appear below.
-I would like to thank Kent for making the effort to organize this - my hope is that it will lead to wider acceptance and use of D-STAR.
+This is one example of Kent’s service to our amateur community, for which I am thankful and I hope is that it will lead to wider acceptance and use of D-STAR.

 CSRA (GA-SC) D-STAR University, January 17, 2015